 Dr. Li has been working with Drs.
-Marc Goldstein and Peter Schlegel at Cornell since 1988.
-Dr. Li is an internationally recognized expert in the no-scalpel vasectomy (NSV) and a leading researcher in male infertility microsurgery.
+Marc Goldstein and Peter Schlegel at Cornell for over 30 years.
+He is an internationally recognized expert in no-scalpel vasectomy (NSV) and a leading researcher in male infertility microsurgery.
 He has been one of the key figures in developing the surgical manual and protocol for the NSV technique, which has become the most popular vasectomy technique in North America.
-His expertise in the field of vasectomy and research in male infertility microsurgical techniques has been internationally recognized.
-He continues to share this expertise by training several hundred urologists to perform the NSV and male infertility microsurgeries worldwide.
+He shares his vast expertise by training several hundred urologists to perform NSV and male infertility microsurgeries worldwide.

-Dr. Li is a member of the American Urological Association (AUA), the American Society for Reproductive Medicine (ASRM), and the American Society of Andrology (ASA).
+Dr. Philip Li is a member of the American Urological Association (AUA), the American Society for Reproductive Medicine (ASRM), and the American Society of Andrology (ASA).
 Dr. Li served as a board member for the Membership Committee (2001-2002) of the American Society of Andrology.
-He is also a board member of the World Chinese Urology Society (WCUA) and severs as an Associate Editor-in-Chief of the National Journal of Andrology (Zhonghua Nan Ke Xu).
-He is also an editor for the Journal of Asian Andrology, and the Journal of Asian Urology.
-In addition, he has proudly served as a board member for the Video and Award Committee of the American Society for Reproductive Medicine (ASRM) since 2010.
-At the 2013 ASRM meeting in Boston, he was elected to be a member of the Board of the Directors at the Large, Society for Male Reproduction and Urology (SMRU).
-Dr. Li graduated from medical school in Chongqing, China in 1983 and completed his surgery/urology residency training in his hometown of Chongqing, China in 1986.
-Before coming to the United States in 1988, Dr. Li worked with his mentor, Dr. Li Shunqiang, who is recognized as a prominent pioneer in clinical Andrology and internationally known as the inventor of the No-Scalpel Vasectomy (NSV) technique.
-Dr. Li was a post-doctoral fellow in male infertility and microsurgery at the Population Council, Center for Biomedical Research on the campus of Rockefeller University; with a joint fellowship at the Center for Male Reproductive Medicine and Microsurgery, Department of Urology, the New York Presbyterian Hospital, Weill Cornell Medical College of Cornell University under the direction of Dr. Marc Goldstein from 1988 to 1991.
-He completed his fellowship in male infertility and microsurgery in 1991 and has had the pleasure of working as a faculty member at Weill Cornell Medical College since 1992.
-In 2015, Dr. Li was recognized for 25 Years of Service by Weill Cornell Medicine.
+He is Vice President of the Asian Andrology Association.
+He is also a board member of the World Chinese Urology Society (WCUA) and serves as an Associate Editor-in-Chief of the National Journal of Andrology.
+He is also an editor for the Journal of Asian Andrology and consultant editor for the Journal of Asian Urology.
+Besides, he has proudly served as a board member for the Video and Award Committee of the American Society for Reproductive Medicine (ASRM) since 2010.
+At the 2013 ASRM meeting in Boston, he was a member of the Board of Directors of the Society for Male Reproduction and Urology (SMRU, 2013-2018).
+Dr. Li graduated from medical school in Chongqing, China, in 1983 and completed his surgery/urology residency training in Chongqing, China, in 1986.
+Before coming to the United States in 1988.
+Dr. Li had worked with and mentored Dr. Li Shunqiang, who is recognized as a prominent pioneer in clinical Andrology and known internationally as the No-Scalpel Vasectomy inventor (NSV) technique.
+From 1988 to 1991, Dr. Li was a post-doctoral fellow in male infertility and microsurgery at the Population Council, Center for Biomedical Research on the campus of Rockefeller University; with a joint fellowship at the Center for Male Reproductive Medicine and Microsurgery, Department of Urology, the New York-Presbyterian Hospital, Weill Cornell Medical College of Cornell University under the direction of Dr. Marc Goldstein.
+Since 1991, he has been part of the Urology Department faculty at Weill Cornell Medicine/New York-Presbyterian.
+In 2020, Dr. Li was recognized for the 30 Years of Service Millstone Award by Weill Cornell Medicine.

-Among Dr. Li's other credits, he is a long distance runner and successfully completed the New York City Marathon twice.
-He is happily married to his wife of over 30 years and the father of four lovely daughters (two of them are beautiful cats).
+Among Dr. Li's well-decorated professional career at Weill Cornell Medicine, he has been a long-distance runner and completed the New York City Marathon (1997 and 1998) and the South Hamptons Marathon in 2019 and 2021.
+In addition, he is happily married to his wife of over 34 years and the proud father of four lovely daughters (two are adorable cats).

 You may contact Dr. Li at: